sagefy/sagefy/SETUP.md

 3. Enter the directory: `cd sagefy`
 3. `cp server/config.dev.example.py server/config.py`
 4. `docker-compose up -d`
+5. Create database schemas (when first time):

+    docker exec -it sagefy_postgres_1 psql -U sagefy -a -f /www/sagefy_tables.sql docker exec -it sagefy_postgres-test_1 psql -U test -a -f /www/sagefy_tables.sql

-5. Create Dev Data: `docker-compose run server python /www/dev_data.py`
+6. Create Dev Data: `docker-compose run server python /www/dev_data.py`
-6. In your browser, visit `http://localhost/s/`, there should be a welcome message.
+7. In your browser, visit `http://localhost/s/`, there should be a welcome message.
-7. In your browser, visit `http://localhost/`, the home page should be working.
+8. In your browser, visit `http://localhost/`, the home page should be working.
 Try to sign up for an account.
-8. Run watchers: `npm install && npm start`
+9. Run watchers: `npm install && npm start`

 Some Useful Commands
 --------------------